LinuxCommandLibrary

 nethogs

-Monitor network bandwidth usage by process
+network monitoring tool that groups bandwidth usage by process rather

 TLDR

-Start NetHogs as root (default device is eth0)
+Start NetHogs (default device eth0)

 $ sudo nethogs